superwall/Superwall-iOS/Example/README.md

 ## Showing a Paywall

 Paywalls are created and enabled in the [Superwall Dashboard](https://superwall.com/dashboard) and are shown to users who don't have an active subscription.
-To show a paywall, you have two options: **presenting** or **triggering**.
+To show a paywall, you have three options: **presenting**, **explicitly triggering**, or **implicitly triggering**.

 ### Presenting a Paywall